mantidproject/mantid/docs/source/release/v3.9.0/framework.rst

 - :ref:`SumSpectra <algm-SumSpectra>` has an option to ignore special floating point values called 'RemoveSpecialValues'.
 This is off by default but when enabled will ignore values such as NaN or Infinity during the summation of the spectra.
 It was also updated to fix special values being used in some cases when the option was selected.
 - :ref:`MonteCarloAbsorption <algm-MonteCarloAbsorption>` gained a new option: `Interpolation`.
   This controls the method used for interpolation.
 Availabile options are: `Linear` & `CSpline`.
+- :ref:`MaskDetectors <algm-MaskDetectors>` has now a new option to mask detectors by instrument component name.

 Deprecated
 ##########